VidunderGunder/storyless/README.md

 *Note that all installs may require restarting the terminal – and in some cases a complete reboot – to work properly*

-Clone this repo to your developing environment
+Clone this repo to your development environment

 Install [node](https://nodejs.org/en/) `>=20.0.0 <21.0.0`*